WiFi routers bring one of the largest exposures of RF radiation into your home.

 The first step is to buy an Ethernet cable long enough to reach your computer or device from where your router is located.

-I recommend a Cat6a Ethernet cable because it supports up to 10 gigabits/sec and is completely shielded.
+I recommend a CAT6a or CAT7 Ethernet cable because they support higher speeds and are completely shielded.

 This shielding helps prevent electric fields and high frequency voltage transients from emitting off the cable.

 Your modem likely supports numerous wired connections so feel free to buy additional cables to go to different areas of the house.

 We don’t want cables going everywhere, they can be an ugly sight.
 So that’s why this step was included.